mcasters/portfolio-next/README.md

 ### Road map

-- App Register/Login
 - Deploy backend and frontend
 - App create/modify/delete listing of items
 - App and Website view listing of items
 - Different kinds of items
-- Content page administration
+- App Register/Login for administration
+- Administration of contents
-- Image administration (resizing and store in different sizes / screen size)
+- Administration of images (resizing and store in different sizes / screen size)
 - Mobile first styling
 - MySQL Database